DCAN-Labs/abcd-hcp-pipeline/README.md

 performances.

-For specified use of spin echo field maps, i.e. mapping a pair to each individual functional run, it is necessary to insert the "intendedFor" field into the bids input sidecar jsons, which specifies a functional run for each field map.
+For specified use of spin echo field maps, i.e. mapping a pair to each individual functional run, it is necessary to insert the "IntendedFor" field into the bids input sidecar jsons, which specifies a functional run for each field map.
 This field is explained in greater detail within the bids specification.